-The long-term impact as a result of the Proposed Project would be positive, as the Town would be able to promote the historical value of the District at the same time that it could count on the safety of visitors to the area.
+The long-term impact as a result of the Proposed Project would be positive, as the Town would be able to promote the historical value of the District and count on the safety of visitors to the area.

 5. Cumulative Impacts